skip to main content

 “For most people, that target is unreachable,” says financial advisor Laurie Itkin.
 “You want to have at least something in your emergency fund because you don’t want to have to use your credit card and carry a balance you can’t pay off.”

-Building an emergency fund doesn’t have to start off huge.
+An emergency fund doesn’t have to be huge.
 Even saving a small amount of money can prevent you from falling into a financial crisis.
-Families that saved $250-$749 were less likely to face eviction, miss a rent or utility payment, and less likely receive government benefits after a job loss, the Urban Institute says.
+Families that saved $250 - $749 were less likely to face eviction, miss a rent or utility payment, and less likely receive government benefits after a job loss.

 “With even a modest savings buffer, a household is better-positioned to continue meeting financial commitments without taking on debt,” says Sam Bufe, a statistical data analyst at the Social Policy Institute at Washington University in St. Louis.

 More savings means less hardship.
-Low-income families with $2,000-$4,999 in savings were considered more financially resilient than middle-income families with no savings.
+Low-income families with over $2,000 in savings were considered more financially resilient than middle-income families with no savings.

 When to tap your emergency fund

-When you’re in an emergency, it’s okay to use your rainy-day fund when you truly need it to help pay for necessities.
-It’s more ideal to use it than take on extra debt.
+When you’re in an emergency, it’s okay to use your rainy-day fund when you truly need it to help pay for necessities rather than take on extra debt.

 “If we avoid drawing down savings when expenses are exceeding income, we may have to take on debt and make interest payments unnecessarily,” Bufe says.